insideclojure/insideclojure.github.io/_posts/2014-12-17-distinct-transducer.md

 All of the existing processes (transduce, core.async channels, etc) follow this rule.

 Because the state is encapsulated inside the composite reducing function, we can use something stateful.
-One option is to use an atom or volatile to create a stateful identity - we'll see an example of those later.
+One option is to use an atom or volatile to create a stateful identity - we'll see an example of those in a future post.
 In this case, there happens to be a mutable stateful set already available to us: java.util.HashSet.
 Usage of this set will be safely published (as seen will be closed over in a final field of the inner compiled function) and only used by a single thread at a time, thus usage of an unsynchronized set is safe here.